Uesernaeme/uesernaeme.github.io/content/authors/admin/_index.md

 # Role/position/tagline
 role: >
-  Assistant Professor at Télécom Saint-Etienne and Hubert Curien Lab.<br>
+  Associate Professor at Télécom Saint-Etienne and Hubert Curien Lab.<br>
   Member of the MALICE Inria team.

 # Organizations/Affiliations to display in Biography blox